-3.2 Area of the study
+3.2 Area of the Study

-The study was conducted in Lugari south zone, Lugari district -Kenya.
+The study was conducted at Kilimani Primary School in Nairobi District, Kenya.
 The area was chosen because the researcher teaches in this school and has identified learners with specific learning difficulties English.
 The school also has very many learners with an enrolment of five hundred and eighty five learners.

 The school has twenty teachers in different qualifications.
-It is not very far from town where are district headquarters.
+It is not very far from town where are district headquarter.

-3.3 Study population and sample size
+3.3 Study Population and Sample Size

 The study population consisted of learners with specific learning difficulties in English language.
 It involved nine classes out of fifteen classes using two learners in each class making a total of eighteen learners.
-It also consisted of ten subject teachers who are teaching English language in the primary schools in the zone.
-The researcher used sampling as it saved time.
+It also consisted of ten subject teachers who are teaching English language in Kilimani zone Primary Schools

+Kenya.
+The researcher used purposive sampling as it saved time.

-3.4 Data collection techniques
+3.4 Data Collection Techniques

 The major techniques used were questionnaires.
 This was the main technique in obtaining the qualitative data.
-The focus was centered on attitudes, teaching approaches, educational materials, professional level and qualifications, cause of specific learning difficulties in English characteristics of learners with specific learning difficulties and the intervention measures.
+The focus was centered on altitudes, teaching approaches, of educational materials, professional level and qualifications cause of specific learning difficulties in English characteristics of learners with specific learning difficulties and the intervention measures.
 Questionnaires were used in the data collection.